ZiadGold/library/docs/aerodrome/Beirut/beirutground.md

 ##### 4.2.2.7.1 Apron 1
 Stand 101:
+- Code D and E aircraft shall push to face east abeam stand 309 on the terminal 3 taxiway.
+- Code C aircraft and smaller shall face north on taxiway E9 abeam stand 102.
+- An aircraft that has pushed abeam stand 309 and has completed the push is deemed separated from taxiway E9.
+- An aircraft that is pushing to abeam stand 309 is deemed separated from an aircraft pushing from stand 307 to face eas

+##### 4.2.2.7.2 Apron 1
+Stand 101:

-• Code D and E aircraft shall push to face east abeam stand 309 on the terminal 3 taxiway.
+- Code D and E aircraft shall push to face east abeam stand 309 on the terminal 3 taxiway.
-• Code C aircraft and smaller shall face north on taxiway E9 abeam stand 102.
+- Code C aircraft and smaller shall face north on taxiway E9 abeam stand 102.
-• An aircraft that has pushed abeam stand 309 and has completed the push is deemed separated from taxiway E9.
+- An aircraft that has pushed abeam stand 309 and has completed the push is deemed separated from taxiway E9.
-• An aircraft that is pushing to abeam stand 309 is deemed separated from an aircraft pushing from stand 307 to face eas
+- An aircraft that is pushing to abeam stand 309 is deemed separated from an aircraft pushing from stand 307 to face eas

 ### 2.2.2 IFR Clearance Issuance Format